Warmetallic/translation-bot2/README.md

 **Translation Bot 2** is a sophisticated and user-friendly bot designed to provide efficient translation services using various APIs, including DeepL.
 It supports multiple languages, offering a seamless experience for users who need translations in different languages.
 The bot is easily deployable using Docker and Docker Compose, making it accessible for a wide range of users.

+Bot is available in telegram for usage https://t.me/GK_translation_2_bot

 ## Table of Contents

 - [Features](#features)